Navigatron/notes/content/database/index.md

 # Intro to Database and Data Modeling

+As with sysadmin, a date with no description has little useful info.

 JAN14 - no notes - syllabus day

 [JAN16 - Starting MySQL, emailing Prof](./notes/JAN16.md)